EC-USGS/pywatershed/doc/index.rst

 .. currentmodule:: pywatershed

 ####################################################
-pywatershed: a hydrologic model in Python
+pywatershed: A hydrologic model in Python
 ####################################################

 Welcome to the `pywatershed` docs!